benjaminsnorris/bennorris.org/_posts/2016-09-30-takeaways-from-release-notes.md

 ---
-title:          Takeaways from Release Notes
+title:          "Takeaways from Release Notes"
 date:           2016-09-30 13:30:00-0600
 excerpt:        Turning a pleasant fire hose of information into actionable improvement
 category:       General